skillab-project/skillab-tracker-testathon/docs/testing.md

 Examples of test cases:
 * Verify the semantic meaning of extracted skills and occupations.

-<sub> Most likely this type of test can only be conducted manually and not programatically. </sub>
+<sub> Most likely this type of test can only be conducted manually and not automated. </sub>

 ### Logic Testing

-Ensure that the filtering logic implemented in the endpoints functions as expected.
+Ensure that the filtering logic implemented at the endpoints functions as expected.

 Examples of test cases:
 * AND/OR Logic: Confirm that the filtering operators (AND, OR) behave correctly when applied.